EmmaBurkett/CSE212-final-project/1-queue.md

 # Queue
 ## What is it?
-A queue is method of access to a data structure's data.
+A queue is a method of access to a data structure's data.
 It's a similar concept to a stack but a queue removes elements from the front of the data structure instead of from the end of the data structure.

 ## FIFO
 A queue is comparable to a line of people: If you're first in line you are the first served and the first removed from the line.
 This brings us to the fundamental idea behind queues: